CONNECT 2020 Presenter Guidelines

 If your session is selected you will have the opportunity to add up to three co-presenters who will be identified in the conference program and on the website and mobile app.
 All co-presenters MUST register and pay for the conference through the regular registration process.

-Any organization that provides goods and/or services to the education industry it considered a VENDOR.
+Any organization that provides goods and/or services to the education industry it is considered a VENDOR.
 Please do not submit a proposal through this site.
-Companies, organizations and individuals representing technology-related products are asked to email email@example.com for a vendor package.
+Companies, organizations and individuals representing technology-related products are asked to email [email protected] for a vendor package.